 To promote economic activity, many countries offer the possibility of suspending or drawing back customs duties by means of authorisations for storage and processing of goods.
-These authorisations are called ‘Special Procedures’ in the Union Customs Code (UCC) and include Inward Processing Relief (IPR), Outward Processing Relief (OPR), Customs warehousing (CWH), End Use, and Temporary Storage.
+These authorisations are called ‘Special Procedures’ in the Union Customs Code (UCC) and include Inward Processing Relief (IPR), Outward Processing Relief (OPR), Customs Warehousing (CWH), End Use, Temporary Storage, Temporary Admission, and VAT Warehousing.

 Authorisations to use Special Procedures are granted to companies that meet certain conditions with regards to inventory (movements, stock records) and customs declarations.
 While the use of Special Procedures can save qualifying companies a significant amount of money on duty costs, proper implementation can be complex and time-consuming.
 ERP or WMS source systems are often not designed to apply Special Procedures or provide the reporting required by Customs Authorities.
 C4T’s Customs Accounting System (CAS) is a fully compliant customs management solution that allows you to implement and manage the most complex Special Procedures and produce the required reports and declarations at the touch of a button.

 Save on customs duty costs or avoid them altogether by taking advantage of Special Procedures authorisations for storage and processing of goods.